dotnet/SqlClient/CONTRIBUTING.md

 - **DO** give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.
 - **DO** consider cross-platform compatibility and supportability for all supported SQL and Azure Servers and client configurations.
 - **DO** include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 - **DO** consider concurrency when writing tests.
-Out pipelines run builds and tests in parallel using the same client and server configurations (in an isolated mode).
+Our pipelines run builds and tests in parallel using the same client and server configurations (in an isolated mode).
 E.g. Consider using dynamic table/database object names instead of hardcoded values (Use existing tests for reference).
 - **DO** keep the discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the discussion.
 - **DO** blog and tweet (or whatever) about your contributions, frequently!